 Settings can be changed globally for a customer, for each individual group or for individual machines.

 - By default, global settings are applied to all groups and machines

-- Editing group settings, new settings are applied to all (in the group or to be added later) machines with the default settings, otherwise the settings of specific machines will work if they are changed
+- Upon editing group settings, the new settings are applied to all machines (in the group or the ones added later) with the default settings, otherwise the settings of individual machines will still be valid.

-Completed these steps, the machines are replicated and will be replicated based on schedule and rules, set during the configuration.
+Once these steps are completed, the machines will be replicated based on schedule and rules that have been set during the configuration.